dyegorov/vim-cheatsheet/README.md

 p paste
 7w/7e move 7 words forward
 0 move to line start
-ce/c$ change to end of word/line
+$ move to line end (j$ move to end of next line) e move to end of word ce/c$ change to end of word/line
 % move to pairing bracket
 CTRL-G display your location in file